 What are veneers?

 The porcelain material is strong and natural looking.
-When comparing bonding vs veneers, the later is stronger, more life-like, and lasts much longer.
+When comparing bonding vs veneers, the latter is stronger, more life-like, and lasts much longer.
 With good oral health and proper care, veneers can last 20+ years.
 Most patients have veneers placed on the eight to 10 teeth that show when they smile.

 The cosmetic dental procedure can achieve the same goals that dental bonding can, such as: